port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/catalog-page.md

 <br/><br/>

 You can define any [supported rule](/search-and-query/#rules) in JSON format.
-Here is an example filter that fetches all `Deployments` that were created in the past month:
+Here is an example that will only display `Deployments` that were updated in the past month:

 ```json showLineNumbers
 [